 Local entity

 Overall, foreign companies need to evaluate whether the flexibility of establishing onshore or the expedited process of free zones better aligns with their objectives in the Emirati market.
-But the key determination falls to where a business intends to operate and what type of entity best suits those aims.
+However, the key determination falls to where a business intends to operate and what type of entity best suits those aims.
 By weighing all factors, foreign investors can determine the ideal local entity structure and registration path when entering the UAE.

 Overview of Corporate Governance